mathieuancelin/heimdallr/readme.md

 # reverse-proxy

-Experimentatl project about http reverse proxies.
-Trying new things ...
+Experimental project to try new things on http reverse proxies.
+Do not use in production ... yet ;)

 ## Features

 - [x] ProxyConfig object for Api integration
 - [x] withConfig(ProxyConfig)
-- [ ] withConfigFrom(path)
+- [x] withConfigFrom(path)
 - [x] additional headers
 - [ ] admin API complete on another port.
 Add service to serve this api
 - [x] metrics JMX or statsd with metrics (maybe statsd integration already provided)